 Easy access to picturesque Cotswolds villages

-Designer shopping in Cheltenham Spa, visit Swindon Designer Outlet for bargains and Cotswold towns for antique shopping
+Designer shopping in Cheltenham Spa, visit Swindon Designer Outlet and Bicester for bargains and Cotswold towns for antique shopping

 Visit Painswick Gardens, Westonbirt Arboreteum and stately homes such as Sudeley Castle and Blenheim Palace.

 Airshow events at Kemble (June/Sept) and Fairford (July) and horse trials at Badminton and Gatcombe (both March).